 A rash usually appears one to five days after the first symptoms.
 The rash starts as raised spots, which turn into small blisters filled with fluid.
 The number of these can vary from a few to several thousand.
 These blisters eventually form scabs which later fall off.
 The symptoms usually clear up in two to four weeks.

-The World Health Organisation (WHO) says that the case fatality ratio of monkeypox has historically ranged from 0 to 11 per cent in the general population and has been higher among young children.
+The World Health Organisation (WHO) says that the case fatality ratio of mpox has historically ranged from 0 to 11 per cent in the general population and has been higher among young children.
 In recent times, the case fatality ratio has been around three to six per cent.
-As of May 29, there have been no reported fatalities in the current outbreak.

-The name ‘monkeypox’ comes from the fact that the disease was first seen in captive monkeys that had been shipped from Singapore to a research laboratory in Denmark in 1958.
+The original name ‘monkeypox’ came from the fact that the disease was first seen in captive monkeys that had been shipped from Singapore to a research laboratory in Denmark in 1958.
 However, its natural hosts are squirrels and other rodents and it spreads in areas where they are hunted by people for meat.
 Infections have occurred in squirrels, rats, mice, monkeys, prairie dogs and humans.
+Infection among domesticated dogs has never been reported, but in August 2022, the first suspected case of human-to-dog transmission of mpox was reported in Paris.

 This virus is endemic to western and central Africa, outbreaks in other countries tend to be related to the exotic pet trade and international travel.